1. Introduction

 Please remember that other methods of Internet communication, such as emails and messages sent via a website, are not secure, unless they are encrypted.

-When Ferring Country Centre receive a complaint from a person a file containing the details of the complaint will be started.
+When a complaint is received from a person a file containing the details of the complaint will be started.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.
-The complaint will be allocated to an employee of Ferring Country Centre to investigate.
+The complaint will be allocated to an appropriate employee of FCC to investigate.

-The Organisation will use the personal information collected to process the complaint and to check on the level of service provided.
-Usually the organisation will have to disclose the complainant’s identity to whoever the complaint is about.
+The Organisation will use the personal information collected to process the complaint and to check the level of service provided.
+Usually, the organisation will have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
-If a complainant doesn’t want information identifying him or her to be disclosed, Ferring Country Centre will try to respect that.
-However, it may not be possible to handle a complaint on an anonymous basis.
+If a complainant does not want information identifying him or her to be disclosed, FCC will try to respect that.
+However, it may not be possible to manage a complaint on an anonymous basis.

-Ferring Country Centre will keep personal information contained in complaint files in line with our retention policy.
-This means that information relating to a complaint will be retained for two years from closure.
+FCC will keep personal information contained in complaint files in line with our retention policy.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

-In case of a personal data breach that is likely to result in a risk to people’s rights and freedoms, Ferring Country Centre will adhere to the mandatory regulation to report it to the Information Commissioner’s Office (ICO) within 72 hours.
+In case of a personal data breach that is likely to result in a risk to people’s rights and freedoms, FCC will adhere to the mandatory regulation to report it to the Information Commissioner’s Office (ICO) within 72 hours.

 High risk situations would be where there is the potential of people suffering significant detrimental effect such as discrimination, damage to reputation, financial loss, or any other significant economic or social disadvantage.
 We will need to notify the relevant supervisory authority about a loss of personal details where the breach leaves individuals open to identity theft.